cideM/fish-yvm/README.md

 ### `use <version>`

 Installs and activates given version of `yarn`.
-Version needs to exactly match one of the versions returned from `yvm ls`.
+Version needs to exactly match one of the versions returned from `yvm ls`, which will be suggested through tab completion.
 The only exception to this rule is that `latest` will always install the most recent `yarn` version.
 Takes an optional `-f` or `--force-fetch` flag, which forces fetching the list of available resources from remote.
 If not the list is only updated if it's older than 120s.

-List of releases is stored under `$XDG_CONFIG_HOME/yvm-fish` (for most people this will be `~/.config/yvm-fish`.
+List of releases is stored under `$XDG_CONFIG_HOME/yvm-fish/yarn_releases` (for most people this will be `~/.config/yvm-fish/yarn_releases`.

-The currently active version is stored under `$XDG_CONFIG_HOME/version`.
+The currently active version is stored under `$XDG_CONFIG_HOME/yvm-fish/version`.

 Example: